 The following are not considered renewals, but rather new nominations:

-- nomination of a Tier 2 chairholder to a Tier 1 chair;
+- nomination of a Tier 2 chairholder to a Tier 1 Chair;

 - nomination of an individual to replace a current or former chairholder;

-to a Canada Research Chair at another institution; and
+to a Canada Research Chair at another institution for a second term; and

 - nomination of a current chairholder who has missed their final renewal submission

-Tier 1 chairs:
+Tier 1 Chairs:

-- can be renewed indefinitely; and
+- can be renewed only once, for a maximum of two seven-year terms; and

 - are eligible for renewal in their sixth year.

-Tier 2 chairs:
+Tier 2 Chairs:

-- can be renewed only once; and
+- can be renewed only once, for a maximum of two five-year terms; and

 - are eligible for renewal in their fourth year.

 six months prior to the end date of the chairholder’s term.
-See Missed Renewal Nomination Deadline below for details.
+See Missed Renewal Nomination Deadline for details.

-Note: Tier 2 chairs are not meant to be a feeder group to Tier 1 chairs.
-The intent of Tier 2 chairs is to provide emerging researchers with support
+Note: Tier 2 Chairs are not meant to be a feeder group to Tier 1 Chairs.
+The intent of Tier 2 Chairs is to provide emerging researchers with support

 Renewal Nomination Process